Frequently Asked Questions

 Since your Rego data is only stored locally on your device, it’s very important to maintain a backup of your data in Dropbox.
-You can read this article for detailed instructions.
+You can read an article in the Guide section of this website for detailed instructions.

 If you lose your device, there’s only two ways to restore your Rego data on a new one:

 - iCloud Backup—If you enabled iCloud Backup on your old device, and setup your new one from an iCloud backup, your Rego data (along with all the other data on your old device) should get restored.

 - Restore from Dropbox—If you maintained a Dropbox backup of your Rego data on your old device, you can setup Rego on the new one by performing a Dropbox restore from within the Rego app.

 Can I use Dropbox to keep two devices in sync?